alexwlchan/alexwlchan.net/src/_drafts/google-politics.md

 One of those Conservative candidates was Nigel Huddleston.
 First elected as the MP for Mid Worcestershire in 2015, he was re-elected with increased majorities in 2017 and 2019.
-On Thursday, he was standing in the reformed constituency of Droitwich and Evesham.
+On Thursday, he was standing in the replacement constituency of Droitwich and Evesham.

 I'd never heard of Nigel until yesterday, but when [one of his tweets] was heavily criticised in my timeline, I decided to look him up in Google.